cacabo/themetric.org/README.md

 **Shorter term**

+- [ ] useScreenWidth hook for deciding which search to render
 - [ ] Scroll when tab or arrow to search results that are out of view
 - [ ] Decide on final names for regions
 - [ ] TODO stubs in code